 Students with in-person classes for Fall 2021, whether vaccinated or not, are expected to arrive by August 24 to allow enough time for the 14 day quarantine if required.
 Students who arrive after August 24, and are required to quarantine, may miss their first in-person class(es).

 If you will miss any class due to quarantine, please ensure that you inform your instructor ahead of time or you risk being dropped from the class.
 It is your responsibility to inform your instructor prior to your absence.
 You can find your instructors’ email address in the Faculty Directory or myAccount under "Detail Course Schedule".

-Updated February 19, 2021
+Updated August 10, 2021

 Travel Eligibility Requirements:

 - You have a valid study permit or a study permit approval.
-Note: an Approval in Principle or AIP does not permit students to travel.
+Note: An Approval in Principle or AIP does not permit students to travel.

-- You have a self-isolation plan and documents prepared in advance and submitted to Douglas College and ArriveCan (required)
+- You have a self-isolation plan and documents prepared in advance and submitted to Douglas College AND ArriveCAN (required)

 - A negative COVID test result within 72 hours of travel will be required for all air travellers coming to Canada starting on January 7th.
 Anyone who receives a negative test result and is authorized to enter Canada must still complete the full, mandatory 14-day quarantine.

 - Returning students from certain countries may be eligible to travel to Canada at anytime provided you are enrolled in the current semester.

 - New students should aim to travel only within 4 weeks of the start of your first semester.

 - Coronavirus disease resource page for International Students